Home » Course » Main Course

 Creamy Tomato Pasta with Italian Sausage

-This 30-minute Creamy Tomato Pasta with Italian Sausage is an easy dinner recipe perfect for busy weeknights!
+This 30-minute Creamy Italian Sausage Pasta is an easy dinner recipe perfect for busy weeknights!
 Chewy rigatoni pasta with Italian sausage tossed in velvety, garlicky creamy tomato sauce along with spinach.
 Topped with freshly grated parmesan cheese and fresh parsley.

-If you want love a hearty pasta dish with sausage and creamy tomato sauce, this gem of a dish is for you!
+If you want love a hearty pasta dish with sausage and creamy tomato sauce, this Italian Sausage Pasta for you!

 A bowl of rigatoni pasta coated in creamy tomato sauce, combined with Italian sausage and spinach

-Here’s why you need to make this creamy tomato pasta with sausage and spinach recipe!
+Here’s why you need to make this creamy Italian sausage pasta recipe!

 • Easy to make – ready under 30 minutes with minimal ingredients.
 In fact, you probably have most of the items in your pantry already!